laichunx/E08a-Paddle-Ball/README.md

 # E08a-Paddle-Ball
+# Description:
+# In this assignment we praticed how to build a paddle ball game with Godot.
+Although there
+# are no full instruction to finish building the game, we learned many useful steps that we
+# can finish building the game on our own.
+Such as how to create sprite, physic, collision.

 This is the first Godot exercise for BL-MSCH-C220.
 As usual, Fork and Clone this repository.

 Here are instructions for your first experience with the Godot engine: